hughestessa/cs624-TP-Tessa/TP-README.md

 # Key Features
 The key features of this application are:
 - Track Water Consumed per Day (Completed by Tessa)
-- Tips and Recipes i.e. Inspiration (Assigned to Nuha)
+- Tips and Recipes i.e. Inspiration (Assigned to Nuha.
+Completed by Tessa.)
 - Reminders to Drink More Water (Assigned to Gayatri)

 # Lessons Learned